-Wesley Prichard is an associate in the firm’s Pittsburgh office who focuses his practice on complex commercial litigation and disputes, international and domestic arbitration, class-action defense, and appellate litigation.
-Wesley has diversified litigation and alternative dispute resolution experience, ranging from fact investigations, e-Discovery, motions practice, evidentiary hearings, appeal, and settlement.
-He has conducted fact and expert witness examinations in court, taken and defended fact and expert depositions, prepared witnesses for examinations at trial and deposition, prepared and argued motions, and negotiated settlements.
+Wesley Prichard is an associate in the firm's Pittsburgh office who maintains an active trial and arbitration practice focused on complex commercial litigation and disputes, class-action defense, international and domestic arbitration, and appellate litigation.
+Wes has diversified litigation and alternative dispute resolution experience, ranging from trial, appeal, motions practice and hearings, fact investigations, e-Discovery, and settlement.
+He has second-chaired multiple trials, conducted fact and expert witness examinations in court, taken and defended fact and expert depositions, argued motions, and negotiated settlements.
+Wes also maintains an active counseling practice, advising clients on internal and external risk management and resolving disputes through negotiated settlements, mediations, arbitrations, or trials.
+Wes’s experience extends to the areas of commercial contracting, environmental claims, breach of fiduciary duties, trade secrets, closely held businesses, and construction disputes.

 - “Mass Arbitrations,” Class Action Money & Ethics 2020: Aligning Interests & Optimizing Outcomes in Class Action Litigation, Beard Group, September 21, 2020.